 edit Flu treatment

-People with the flu are advised to get plenty of rest, drink a lot of liquids, avoid using alcohol and tobacco and, if necessary, take medications such as paracetamol (acetaminophen) to relieve the fever and muscle aches associated with the flu.
+People with the flu are advised to get plenty of rest, drink a lot of liquids, avoid using alcohol and tobacco and, if necessary, take medications such as acetaminophen (aka paracetamol) to relieve the fever and muscle aches associated with the flu.
 Children and teenagers with flu symptoms (particularly fever) should avoid taking aspirin during an influenza infection (especially influenza type B) because doing so can lead to Reye's syndrome, a rare but potentially fatal disease of the liver.
 Since influenza is caused by a virus, antibiotics have no effect on the infection; unless prescribed for secondary infections such as bacterial pneumonia, they may lead to resistant bacteria.
 Antiviral medication is sometimes effective, but viruses can develop resistance to the standard antiviral drugs.

 The two classes of anti-virals are neuraminidase inhibitors and M2 inhibitors (adamantane derivatives).
 Neuraminidase inhibitors are currently preferred for flu virus infections.
 The CDC recommended against using M2 inhibitors during the 2005–06 influenza season.